-For this designated area there are no water samples available but there is one biota sample available from 2008.
-The shellfish guideline values outlined in Table 1 were not breached in this sample.
+For Castletownbere, one water sample was available from 2004 and one biota sample was available from 2008.
+The mandatory and guideline values outlined in Table 1 were not breached in either of the samples

 Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-Though the shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in one of the samples (August 2009), this shellfish area is in compliance overall.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the August 2009 sample.